Tudor0404/easythread/docs/pages/documented_design.rst

       - reference to the vertical ruler in JSX
       - Canvas.tsx
     * - **preventSelect**
-      - check if items are allowed to be selecteed in the canvas
+      - check if items are allowed to be selected in the canvas
       - Canvas.tsx
     * - **timer**
       - used to prevent selection after dragging element after some time